poiyomi/PoiyomiDocs/docs/color-and-normals/color-adjust.md

 Adjusts the brightness of the base color.

-This adds brightness directly on top of the existing color, without regard for its hue or tone.
+This increases or decreases brightness directly on top of the existing color, without regard for it's hue or tone.

 ## Gamma